Rogue One: A Star Wars Story (2016) – A Review

 I’m kind of scared to ever watch that one again since I think its flaws will ruin any enjoyment I had with it during that initial viewing and another watch will make me realize I’m being too kind on it.
 I can admit I might have been wishy-washy with my reaction to The Force Awakens.
 Maybe I had too much ‘wishy’ when I saw it.
 Not so with Rogue One.
 It’s all ‘wash’.

 As I’ve said before, for me Star Wars ended in 1983 and everything that has come since has just been secondary.
 I’m pretty confident none of ‘the new Star Wars stuff’ will give me the same thrills and affection as the original trilogy has done.
 I’ve accepted that.
+I’ve become doubtful they’ll even give me a simple entertaining movie viewing.

 But maybe to other fans Rogue One will entertain them.
 I’ve heard it’s gotten an overwhelmingly positive response, so what do I know.
 A few people might have even learned some of these characters names.